paulvan2000/go-everywhere/README.md

 10. **Ride Details (Driver):** Shows pickup/dropoff locations, passenger count, status, and map overview.
 Accept/Reject buttons.
 11. **Active Ride Map (Driver):** Shows the route on the map during an active ride.

-*(Refer to the provided screenshot images for visual representation of these screens)*

 ## Technologies Used

 *   **Server:**